Dre Campbell Farm

 Best Fruit Trees for Alkaline Soil

-Some fruit trees are alkaline tolerant plants while others thrive in different environmental conditions.
+Some fruit trees are also alkaline-tolerant plants, while others thrive in different environmental conditions.
 Below are 10 fruit trees that like alkaline soil.

-After testing your soil, go ahead and plant these alkaline-friendly plants if the pH is at an ideal range.
+After testing your soil, go ahead and plant these alkaline-friendly plants if the pH is in an ideal range.

 • Tamarind